OUR LIVING CHURCHYARDS

 He used that as an example of good practice and asked us not to cut grass lower than two – three inches while leaving it to longer in less used areas so that wild flowers may return and flourish.

 He was shocked by the huge compost pile under the trees beside the Clink and urged removal because it is wrongly sited and does not compost the waste.
-We now plan to create a new compost area at the back of the church.
+We now have a new compost area at the back of the church.

 Meanwhile our free gifts from the Diocese Environment Team included three compost bins.
-One in the cemetery and another near the area where ashes are interred in the churchyard so that families may more easily dispose of previous floral tributes.
-The third was intended for Michaelstow but may be more appropriately located elsewhere.
-The bellringers thought the bins would make excellent Daleks if painted silver.
+One in the cemetery and another near the area where ashes are interred in the churchyard so two in the churchyard.
 We also have several water butts, an insect box, apple tree and wildflower seeds to plant.

 St Tudy with Michaelstow PCC has recieved a Bronze Environmental Award from Green Church Kernow.
 It was presented during a special service in St Tudy Church at 11:05am on Sunday 4th November.